EKGF/grapharch/docs/design-goals/README.md

         they need custom logic.
   - [ ] People can understand what is the output of the program and how to use it.
+- [ ] Editors should be able to run GraphArch on their own machine and see the updated documentation straight away, ideally as a preview option in their favorite editor (Microsoft Visual Studio Code for instance).
+  - [ ] Easily download and install GraphArch on Windows, MacOS and Linux.
+  - [ ] Generate the various types of output in seconds.
+  - [ ] VS Code preview.
+  - [ ] IntelliJ preview.